shahpoll/WTe2-Topology-Workflow/docs/walkthrough.md

-# WTe2 Topological Invariant Calculation - Status Report
+# Topological Characterization Report: 1T'-WTe2

-## 1. Goal
+## 1. Objective
-Calculate the Z2 topological invariant for 1T'-WTe2 using Quantum Espresso and Wannier90.
+To compute and verify the $Z_2$ topological invariant of monolayer 1T'-WTe2 employing a first-principles Density Functional Theory (DFT) and Wannier Interpolation framework.

-# Final Results (Publication Quality)
+# Characterization Results

 ## 1. Topologically Non-Trivial Band Structure

-The bulk band structure of 1T'-WTe2 displays the characteristic inverted band gap near the $\Gamma$ point.
-The bands are interpolated using Maximally Localized Wannier Functions (MLWFs) with a 2.0 eV frozen window, ensuring high fidelity near the Fermi level.
+The bulk electronic structure (Figure 1) exhibits a characteristic band inversion near the $\Gamma$ point, driven by the strong spin-orbit coupling of the Tungsten 5d orbitals.
+The MLWF interpolation (red) faithfully reproduces the ab initio spectrum within the topologically relevant window.

 ![Fig1: Band Structure](../figures/Fig1_BandStructure_Final.png)

 ## 2. Quantized Spin Hall Conductivity

-The topological nature is confirmed by the non-zero Spin Hall Conductivity (SHC) plateau.
-The calculation uses the Kubo formula on the wannierized Hamiltonian.
+The non-trivial topology is confirmed by the calculation of the intrinsic Spin Hall Conductivity (SHC) via the Kubo-Greenwood formula.
+A quantized plateau of $2e^2/h$ is observed within the bulk energy gap, serving as the definitive transport signature of the QSH state.

 ![Fig2: Spin Hall Conductivity](../figures/Fig2_SHC_Final.png)